programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```
 add
 ```
-	tori = new THREE.Group();
+	// Add sites as tori, in a group tori = new THREE.Group();
 	scene.add( tori );

-	//a function to make the site with the parameter specified function createSite(x, z, gallery){
+	// a function to make the site with the location and matching information panel function createSite(x, z, gallery){
 		const model = new THREE.Mesh( new THREE.TorusGeometry( 0.015, 0.007, 20, 20 ), new THREE.MeshStandardMaterial({color: 0x006400}));
 		model.position.set( x * ratio, desk + 0.01, z * ratio);